smartdevicelink/sdl_evolution/proposals/0150-video-streaming-state.md

 The transition of videoStreamingState is independent of the transition of hmiLevel.
 However, the transition of hmiLevel depends on both audioStreamingState and videoStreamingState.
 SDL Core shall move a media/project/navigation app which is not `AUDIBLE` and not `STREAMABLE` to `BACKGROUND` HMI level.
 There are at most two media/project/navigation apps which can be placed in HMI level `LIMITED`.
 In `LIMITED` level, an app can be either `AUDIBLE` or `STREAMABLE` or both.

+Application may not have any other HMI types to support video/audio streaming, PROJECTION hmi type means that it is audible and streamable application.

 #### Mobile API
 ```xml
 <function name="OnHMIStatus" functionID="OnHMIStatusID" messagetype="notification">